crishtion/LFECHS-ACE/README.md

 UPDATE INFO

+Syntax for reading and logging updates update-importance.what-was-updated-.update-number EX 2.3.5

-0.3 anything regarding css elements
+0.3 anything regarding css elements (disregard past use of 0.3 & 0.3.1)
 0.4 anything regarding the body tag and its nested elements in the home page